 This 5-day Budget Kruger Camping Tour sets out from Johannesburg to Kruger Park, arriving at Pretoriuskop Camp inside Kruger in time to embark on a sunset game viewing drive.

 On day two and three we venture out into the untamed bush on a morning and afternoon game drive in search of Africa's Big Five and other magnificent wildlife and birds found in Kruger Park.
 On day four we take a guided bush walk and head back into the African bush on an afternoon game drive.
-One of the days of game viewing can be replaced with a free Panorama Route day tour.
-On the final morning you take one last exhilarating game drive in Kruger Park, home to a staggering abundance of diverse plants, wild animals and birds.
+One of the days of game viewing can be replaced with an optional Panorama Route day tour at an additional cost.
+On the final morning, you take one last exhilarating game drive in Kruger Park, home to a staggering abundance of diverse plants, wild animals and birds.

 An excellent value-for-money safari getaway to South Africa's flagship Kruger National Park.

 This 5-Day Kruger Park Camping Safari departs from the megacity of Johannesburg, South Africa.
-Guests are collected from their pre-tour lodge, hotel or guesthouse in a minibus between 06h00 and 8h00 and transferred to our airport lodge.
-At the lodge near OR Tambo, we join other guests and continue to Nelspruit Airport (KMIA) in a larger bus.
-Arriving at KMIA between 12h00 and 13h00 your tour group switches to a minibus for the rest of the transfer to Kruger National Park.
+The safari departs from OR Tambo airport at around 8h00, or 8h30 from two departure points near OR Tambo airport, where we can arrange pre-tour accommodation for you at an additional cost.
+Here you will meet up with other guests and continue to Nelspruit Airport (KMIA) in a larger bus.
+Arriving at KMIA between 12h00 and 13h00 you switch to an air-conditioned minibus for the remainder of your transfer to Kruger National Park, South Africa’s premier game reserve.

 The game viewing begins as soon as we enter Kruger, heading to Pretoriuskop Rest Camp where your safari guide is waiting to show you to your pre-erected tent.
 We arrive between 15h00 and 16h00, in time for the sunset game drive in the vast Kruger Park.